ManuelBilbao/ethrex/README.md

 Many long-established clients accumulate bloat over time.
 This often occurs due to the need to support legacy features for existing users or through attempts to implement overly ambitious software.
 The result is often complex, difficult-to-maintain, and error-prone systems.

 In contrast, our philosophy is rooted in simplicity.
 We strive to write minimal code, prioritize clarity, and embrace simplicity in design.
 We believe this approach is the best way to build a client that is both fast and resilient.
-By to these principles, we will be able to iterate fast and explore next-generation features early, either from the Ethereum roadmap or from innovations from the L2s.
+By to these, we will be able to iterate fast and explore next-generation features early, either from the Ethereum roadmap or from innovations from the L2s.

 Read more about our engineering philosophy [in this post of our blog](https://blog.lambdaclass.com/lambdas-engineering-philosophy/).